emmajhudgins/eab_mgmt/README.md

 **File organization structure**

 The analysis section is split into R and Python (3) components.
-The python scripts require the gurobipy library, which interfaces with GUROBI 9.1.0 software (free for academic use, www.gurobi.com).
+The python scripts require the gurobipy library, which interfaces with GUROBI software (free for academic use, www.gurobi.com; built in v9.1.0).
 All R components were built in R 4.1.0.

 ### R Scripts
 0. 0-forecasted_presences_eab.R - this script updates a model of EAB spread to allow establishment anywhere there is urban ash, and to fit urban ash density-specific spread terms(https://doi.org/10.1111/1365-2664.14141), producing forecasts of EAB spread to 2050 in the absence of management and a dispersal kernel for use in optimizations.